fbpx

-Wynter Sophia Andrews – who was the first baby for Gary and Sarah Andrews – was born at Nottingham City Hospital on 15th September 2019 but died very shortly after her birth.
-Her parents are represented by Clinical Negligence solicitor, Georgina Peckett of Switalskis Solicitors.
+Wynter Sophia Andrews, who was the first baby for Gary and Sarah Andrews, was born at Nottingham City Hospital on 15 September 2019, but died shortly after her birth.
+Her parents are represented by clinical negligence solicitor, Georgina Peckett of Switalskis.

-Today, Nottingham University Hospitals Trust pleaded guilty to two charges prosecuted by the Care Quality Commission (CQC) for failures to provide safe care and treatment to Sarah Andrews and Wynter.
+Today, Nottingham University Hospitals Trust pleaded guilty to two charges prosecuted by the Care Quality Commission (CQC) for failure to provide safe care and treatment to Sarah Andrews and Wynter.

 A Healthcare Safety Investigation Breach report (June 2020) into the circumstances of Wynter’s death has been conducted and identified a number of failings in her care.